LEDazzio01/LEDazzio01/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Acquisition Program Manager with extensive experience in data science and machine learning applications for defense systems.
+Acquisition Program Manager with extensive experience in data science and machine learning applications.
 Recently certified as a Google Cloud Professional Machine Learning Engineer (May 2025).

 🎓 Education & Certifications:
 GCP Professional Machine Learning Engineer (May 2025)